cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 Out[8]: 1.4142135623730951
 ```

 Packages are imported just for the current kernel.
-You can only import a package only if it is already **installed** in your computer.
-The package Pandas will appear frequently in this course.
+You can import a package only if it is already **installed** in your computer.

 *Note*.
 This course follows the common practice in Python learning materials of writing functions as *func()*.
 The parentheses remind you that this is an object that takes arguments.

 ## Numeric data types

-As in other languages, data can have different **data types** in Python.
+As in other languages and applications, data can have different **data types** in Python.
 The data type can be learned with the function `type()`.
 Let us start with the numeric types.
 First, the **integers** have type `int`:

 ```
 In [9]: type(2)